-Photos are of the guitar, as it arrived, prior to repair/restoration....the sharp-eyed will notice that the stringing is incorrect....it will be sorted!
+Preliminary Announcement - initially photos are of the mid-'60s guitar, as it arrived, prior to repair/restoration....the sharp-eyed will notice that the stringing is incorrect....it will be sorted!
 The 1966 example is the same type/colour, as the model was only in production from 1964 to 1967....just that the date stamp is not clearly readable in the one guitar.

 Harmony Stella 12 strings, have become something of a crusade....for a hard-to-come-by guitar, I have done quite a few now.
 In addition to the same model H912 I am currently restoring for Perry Foster, another quite recent notable one was th one completed just before the beginning of last year, sold on "Pre-order" to Mark Braidner in Belfast - https://markbraidner.bandcamp.com/releases - "Mark Braidner specialises in finger style blues and slide playing"....